 For Employers— there are now a myriad of initiatives encouraging companies to imbibe learning in the workplace, and continuously upskill staff capabilities.
 Though, more needs to be done to shift mindsets away from academic qualifications towards Skills-Based Hiring.

 From the Training Provision perspective, training and education needs to evolve to fit the schedules and needs of busy adults:

 No longer can workforce training continue to be solely classroom-based, which is time-consuming and often not possible for labour-intensive businesses.

 This is the raison d’etre of ArcLab, our learning & development SaaS platform that empowers organisations to create ON-DEMAND, BITE-SIZED, MOBILE training that improves workforce performance.

 ArcLab is a more effective way to onboard, motivate and train the modern workforce.
 Designing the product from the perspective of busy schedules (and shortened attention spans) of the modern workforce, learning modules created in ArcLab are:

 - Rich-media centric — Embedding video, rich media for greater engagement

 - Assessment focused — Testing knowledge retention and understanding

-- Data driven — Learner analytics providing insight to the manager and organisation
+- Data-driven — Learner analytics provides insight to the manager and organisation

 ArcLab ensures effective training can be done anytime, anywhere.
-This saves organisations training cost and provides them with valuable staff data, and enables workers to upskill more effectively, in less time.
+This saves organisations training costs and provides them with valuable staff data, and enables workers to upskill more effectively, in less time.

 Since ArcLab’s founding last year, we have had the privilege to support the work of Institutes of Higher Learning like Singapore Polytechnic, training providers like Business Academia, and organisations like hospitality company The Lo & Behold Group and luxury watch retailer The Hour Glass, to name a few (hopefully SUSS soon too 😊).